-As explained in Section 3.4.5, each PD session is equipped with three region maps by default.
-The RM service allows components to create additional region maps manually.
-Such manually created region maps are also referred to as managed dataspaces.
-A managed dataspace is not backed by a range of physical addresses but its content is defined by its underlying region map.
-This makes region maps a generalization of nested page tables.
-A region-map client can obtain a dataspace capability for a given region map and use this dataspace capability in the same way as any other dataspace capability, i.e., attaching it to its local address space, or delegating it to other components.
+Realizing managed dataspaces The entirety of an RM session can be used as a dataspace.
+Such a managed dataspace is not backed by a range of physical addresses but by the range of virtual addresses of its underlying RM session.
+This makes RM sessions a generalization of nested page tables.
+An RM client can obtain a dataspace capability for a given RM session and use this dataspace capability in the same way as any other dataspace capability, i. e., attaching it to its local address space, or delegating it to other components.

 Managed dataspaces are used in two ways.
 First, they allow for the manual management of portions of a component's virtual address space.
-For example, the so-called stack area of a protection domain is a dedicated virtual-address range preserved for stacks.
+For example, the so-called thread-context area is a dedicated virtual-address range preserved for stacks.
 Between the stacks, the virtual address space must remain empty so that stack overflows won't silently corrupt data.
-This is achieved by using a dedicated region map that represents the complete stack area.
-This region map is attached as a dataspace to the component's virtual address space.
-When creating a new thread along with its corresponding stack, the thread's stack is not directly attached to the component's address space but to the stack area's region map.
+This is achieved by creating an RM session that represents the complete thread-context area.
+This RM session is attached as a dataspace to the component's virtual address space.
+When creating a new thread along with its corresponding stack, the thread's stack is not directly attached to the component's RM session but to the context area's RM session.
 Another example is the virtual-address range managed by a dynamic linker to load shared libraries into.

-The second use of managed dataspaces is the provision of on-demand-populated dataspaces.
-A server may hand out dataspace capabilities that are backed by region maps to its clients.
-Once the client has attached such a dataspace to its address space and touches it's content, the client triggers a page fault.
-Core responds to this page fault by blocking the client thread and delivering a notification to the server that created the managed dataspace along with the information about the fault address within the region map.
+The second use of managed dataspaces is the provision of on-demand-paged dataspaces.
+A server may hand out dataspace capabilities that are backed by RM sessions to its clients.
+Once the client has attached this dataspace to its address space and touches the content, the client triggers a page fault.
+Core responds to this page fault by blocking the client thread and delivering a notification to the RM client of the managed dataspace (the server) along with the information about the fault address within the RM session.

 The server can resolve this condition by attaching a dataspace with real backing store at the fault address, which prompts core to resume the execution of the faulted thread.

-3.4.7.
+3.4.6.
 Processing-time allocation (CPU)